 The Boston Bullion Precious Metals IRA requires you to open your own LLC, along with going to the bank to open a checking account, which isn’t optimal.

-Is this standard process?
+Is this a standard process?
 Not for the most reputable gold IRA companies in the industry.

 In fact, most gold IRA companies claim a hands-off approach with some being able to open your IRA in minutes.
 Just going by this, we’d say this is a non-standard way of opening a precious metals IRA, though it might be appealing to some.